ethyca/fides/.github/ISSUE_TEMPLATE/fidesctl_bug_report.md

 about: Problems and issues with the code of Fidesctl
 title: ''
 labels: bug
-assignees: ''

 ---

 ### Bug Description

-_A description of what the bug is_
+_A description of what the bug is._

 #### Steps to Reproduce